Paul Magoffin: Coaching and officiating

 In July 1908, after graduating from the University of Michigan as part of the literary class of 1908, Magoffin was hired as the athletic director and head football coach for the North Dakota Agricultural College "Aggies," now known as the North Dakota State Bison.

 In 1910, Magoffin was the football coach for the George Washington University "Hatchetities" in Washington, D.C.
 In September 1910, The Washington Post reported that Coach Magoffin led his George Washington football team in practice sessions on the White House Ellipse.

 Magoffin served as an official in college and high school football games for at least 32 years from 1912 to 1943.
 In December 1914, he was married in Philadelphia to Edith Jane Young.

-He died in 1956 and was buried at Arlington National Cemetery.
+During World War I Magoffin commanded the 612th Aero Squadron of the United States Army Air Service, stationed at the Wilbur Wright Air Service Depot in Fairfield, Ohio.
+After his death in 1956 he was buried at Arlington National Cemetery.